zpl-c/zpl/README.md

 ZPL is a collection of single-file public domain header-only libraries for C and C++.

-It aims to extend the functionality by my personal tweaks and ideas helpful by being more standard.

 library         | latest version | category | description
 ----------------|----------------|----------|-------------
 **zpl.h**        | 1.75           | misc     | Helper library.